Do you need a Product Liability Lawyer in Florida?

-If you or a loved one has suffered personal injuries and/or property damage in the state of Florida by a defective product, you may have legal rights.
-You need a dedicated and knowledgeable defective product lawyers of Brooks Law Group in Florida.
-We have the experience and resources necessary to fight against the corporations to seek the compensation you are entitled to.
+in the state of Florida, due to a defective product, you may have legal rights.
+You need the dedicated and knowledgeable defective product lawyers of Brooks Law Group in Florida.
+We have the experience and resources necessary to fight against corporations to seek the compensation you deserve.

-Brooks Law Group will help you to pursue the compensation and justice you deserve for what you’ve suffered due to a potentially defective product.
-The defective product attorneys at Brooks Law Group have 20-plus years of compassionate experience representing and supporting Floridians in Winter Haven, Tampa, Lakeland, and Auburndale.
-Contact us today for a free case evaluation.
+Brooks Law Group will help you to pursue compensation and justice for what you’ve suffered due to a potentially defective product.
+Our defective product attorneys have 20-plus years of compassionate experience representing and supporting Floridians.

 Product liability is the legal theory by which a manufacturer or retailer of goods can be held liable for placing a defective product into the stream of commerce that causes injury or damage.

 Liability for faulty products may fall on manufacturers, distributors, and retailers.
 The law requires that all products be reasonably safe when used as intended.
-This generally means that there are no hidden defects, and that product’s intended use and method of operation are readily apparent, or instructions for use are provided.
+This generally means that there are no hidden defects and that the product’s intended use and method of operation are readily apparent or instructions for use are provided.

 There are also statutory rules under the Uniform Commercial Code in each state relating to warranties.